 It’s obvious that a boundary has already been crossed if infidelity has been an issue within a relationship.
 But, what next?
 Do you accept your mate’s profuse promises, apologies, and tears?
 Or their anger, defenses, and accusatory remarks?
 Either way, boundaries need to be set, even if you’re the one in the throes of emotional upheaval.

 Boundaries aren’t easy to implement solo.
-They can be quickly misconstrued which is why it’s best to have a professional guide you through the overwhelming murkiness and help regain equilibrium.
+They can be quickly misconstrued.
+It’s best to have a professional guide you through the overwhelming murkiness and help regain equilibrium.
 So, why are boundaries needed?
 It’s important to be able to sit with sorrow and resentment without interference from a mate.
 You need to be allowed to address the myriad of feelings that are bouncing and crashing off walls.
 A mate must respect and understand that at this time; you can’t have a chat about his/her side of the story, or don’t want to listen to one more apology, or don’t even want to hear the sound of his/her voice.
-Also know, quick fixes don’t help.
+Also, know, quick fixes don’t help.
 They really don’t, nor does repression, enabling, and denial.

 What if you create a boundary, but don’t stick to it?
 If you give in too soon, you lose credibility which may be challenged and harder to regain if there’s a next time around.
 Waiting too long to implement a boundary may create more conflict.
 Your mate may feel you’re stuck on an issue, being self-centered, and not looking at the big picture.
 These are broad strokes and speculative, but you get the idea.
 Each situation is unique and should be dealt with according to the needs of the couple.
 It’s rare that two people are at the same level of growth (that part of a relationship tends to make me crazy, but I get it).
 One size definitely does not fit all.
 Each individual has to sort through their own issues and those of the relationship.